stvliu/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 {% include images-gallery.html imageCollection="dashboard-toolbar-export" %}

-In **ThingsBoard Professional Edition**, in addition to exporting the dashboard in JSON format, dashboard export is possible in several additional formats: PDF, PNG & JPEG.
+In ** GridLinks专业版**, in addition to exporting the dashboard in JSON format, dashboard export is possible in several additional formats: PDF, PNG & JPEG.
 This is useful when you need to send the data displayed in your dashboard by email or print.

 {% include images-gallery.html imageCollection="pro-export" %}